-- Bystander training to reduce power-based personal violence on campus by teaching students to recognize warning signs of abuse and provide them with safe and effective options for intervening. - Student Leadership Training All student leaders are required to attend a two-day student leadership training time entitled "Synergy".
-Students are provided with practical information to help them aid fellow students in reducing the risk of sexual assault and violence in a social setting. - Student Orientation During fall and spring orientation Student Affairs personnel address the issues of sexual assault and violence.
-A brochure has been developed that outlines definitions and procedures for reporting. - Faculty Training Before fall and spring semester the faculty are reminded about their Title IX responsibilities.
-After a review of HIU's policy on sexual assault and violence each faculty member receives and reads a handout which outlines the program and their responsibilities.
-This document is signed by the faculty member and kept on file in the Director of Human Resource Office.
+- Student Training- All student leaders are required to attend a two-day student leadership training time entitled "Synergy".
+Students are provided with practical information to help them aid fellow students in reducing the risk of sexual assault and violence in a social setting. - Student Orientation During fall and spring orientation, Student Affairs personnel address the issues of sexual assault and violence.
+A brochure is available that outlines definitions and procedures for reporting.
+Additionally, all students complete an online training course during their first semester that teaches how to identify sexual violence, recognize warning signs of abuse, and provides them with safe and effective options for intervening or reporting suspected violations.
+In the Spring semester, all students are also given the opportunity to complete a campus climate survey to provide administrators with valuable feedback. - Faculty Training Before fall and spring semester the faculty are reminded about their Title IX responsibilities.
+All employees also complete mandatory sexual harassment online training.
+Faculty and staff may also complete the campus climate survey.

 Risk reduction tips can often take a victim-blaming tone, even unintentionally.
-With no intention to victim-blame, and with recognition that only those who commit sexual violence are responsible for those actions, these suggestions may nevertheless help you to reduce your risk experiencing a non-consensual sexual act.
+With no intention to blame victims, and with recognition that only those who commit sexual violence are responsible for those actions, these suggestions may nevertheless help you to reduce your risk of experiencing a non-consensual sexual act.
 Below, suggestions to avoid committing a non-consensual sexual act are also offered:

-- If you have limits, make them known as early as possible. - Tell a sexual aggressor "NO" clearly and firmly. - Try to remove yourself from the physical presence of a sexual aggressor. - · Find someone nearby and ask for help. - Take affirmative responsibility for your alcohol intake/drug use and acknowledge that alcohol/ drugs lower your sexual inhibitions and may make you vulnerable to someone who views a drunk or high person as a sexual opportunity. - Take care of your friends and ask that they take care of you.
+- If you have limits, make them known as early as possible. - Tell a sexual aggressor "NO" clearly and firmly. - Try to remove yourself from the physical presence of a sexual aggressor. - Find someone nearby and ask for help. - Take affirmative responsibility for your alcohol intake/drug use and acknowledge that alcohol/ drugs lower your sexual inhibitions and may make you vulnerable to someone who views a drunk or high person as a sexual opportunity. - Take care of your friends and ask that they take care of you.
 A real friend will challenge you if you are about to make a mistake.
 Respect them when they do.